-The Lhasa Apso originated in Tibet, where they served to alert the Buddhist monks to any intruders entering the monasteries.
-Nowadays their popularity has spread across the globe.
-We chose this breed because we thought that their independent nature, size and needs would suit our lifestyle very well.
-They are also said to bring luck to their owners.
+The Lhasa Apso dog breed originated in Tibet where they acted as sentinel watchdogs and alerted the Buddhist monks to any intruders entering the monasteries.
+Over time this breed also developed to become loyal and affectionate pets and this has helped to spread their popularity across the globe.
+We chose this breed because we thought that the Lhasa's independent nature, size and needs would suit our lifestyle very well.
+They are also said to bring luck to their owners!

 The Story Behind Her Name

-Elsa was born in 2015, around the same time a certain Disney movie’s popularity was really snowballing… most people think that we named her after the character in Frozen but the truth is that her namesake is the heroine of another, true story dating back to the 1950’s.
+Elsa was born in 2014, around the same time a certain Disney movie’s popularity reached it's peak… most people think that we named her after the character in Frozen but the truth is that her namesake is the heroine of another, true story dating back to the 1950’s.

-Elsa has completely changed our lives by introducing us to new people and places that we would have never experienced without her and it's because of her that Paws across Britain exists.
+Elsa has completely changed our lives by introducing us to new people and places that we would never have experienced without her and she is the reason that Paws across Britain exists!